 2.2.2.6.4 Members holding METAREA responsibility within the Global Maritime Distress and Safety System (GMDSS) protocols – established by the International Maritime Organization in Chapter IV of the International Convention of Safety Of Life At Sea – shall include information on tropical cyclones as needed in their GMDSS maritime weather information for shipping.

 Note: The bodies in charge of managing the information contained in the present Manual related to tropical cyclone forecasting are specified in Table 15.

 Table 15.
-WMO bodies responsible for managing information related to tropical cyclone forecasting
+WMO bodies responsible for managing information related to tropical cyclone forecasting [Secretariat]